 Serving the Wine

 A very important aspect of a successful wine party is how you serve the wine.
 We’ve attempted to use plastic cups for the tasting, but that didn’t work out.
 You need a proper glass in order to properly smell, swirl and taste wine.
 You can’t pick up on the nuances of the nose with a plastic cup, and you can’t swirl to see the color or the viscosity of the wine in plastic.
 It really has to be glass.
 So if you don’t have enough wine glasses for everyone, you’ll need to get your hands on more.
-Borrow from your friends, head to the Goodwill or purchase a large pack on Amazon.
+Borrow from your friends, head to the Goodwill or purchase a large pack of glasses on Amazon.
 You can mix and match shapes and sizes, so don’t worry about them all being the same, unless you’re going for an really upscale experience.

 Another thing to consider is whether the wine needs to be chilled or decanted.